Renato-Rodrigues/EU_2040_transformation/README.md

 Rodrigues, R., Pietzcker, R., Luderer, G., Sitarz, J., Merfort, A., Hasse, R., Hoppe, J., Pehl, M., Ershad, A. M., Baumstark, L. 2040 greenhouse gas reduction targets and energy transitions in line with the EU Green Deal. in preparation (2023).

-# Model version
+# Model version and results

 - Results were created using REMIND version 3.2 with 21 regions (REMIND-EU).
-- The runs can be found a: `/p/projects/ecemf/REMIND/2040_scenarios/v04_2023_06_02`
+- The runs can be found at: `/p/projects/ecemf/REMIND/2040_scenarios/v04_2023_06_02`

+## results post-processing:
 - Paper results include an ex-post correction applied to emissions and Carbon management variables to reflect more closely EU-27 historical numbers.
+- Renewables shares are re-scaled to fit 2020 historical values from Eurostat.

 # Results used in the paper